Yorko/huggingface_text2image_yorko/README.md

  - A more complicated model can be trained, eg. a MLP

 # Part 3.
 Console utility

+The end-to-end text2image model is defined in `scripts/run_model.py`.
+The script prompts user to insert a phrase, and then visualizes generated images in a separate window.

+ - Install dependencies listed in `requirements.txt`
+ - Check configs in `config.yml`, in particular whether the model needs to be run on CPU or GPU
+ - Run `python scripts/run_model.py`

+This initializes 2 pre-trained models (transformer and BigGAN), loads pre-trained mapping model, prompts user to insert a phrase and then visualizes the corresponding slideshow (generated images) in a separate window (not in a terminal, thus wouldn't work on a remote machine).
+On CPU, it takes some 10 sec. to generate a minibatch of images.
+With GPU it's about 1.5 sec.

 # Part 4.
 Streamlit application
 Work in progress.
 This will be a fully dockerized application, ready to be deployed to a AWS instance or similar cloud service.